Arcángel: Music career

-2004–2007: Career beginnings with De La Ghetto
+2004–2007: Career beginnings with De la Ghetto

-After returning to Puerto Rico in 2002, Arcángel had decided to follow in the footsteps of the upbringing of reggaeton music.
-He went on to form part of an underground reggaeton act, Arcángel & De La Ghetto.
+After returning to Puerto Rico in 2002, Santos had decided to follow in the footsteps of the upbringing of reggaeton music.
+He went on to form part of an underground reggaeton act with De la Ghetto, Arcángel & De la Ghetto.
 The duo was signed to reggaeton artist Zion's record label, Baby Records, a subsidiary of Universal Music Group.
 The duo were also involved with Machete Music in 2004 during the time that they were recording for reggaeton compilation albums.
-Arcángel & De La Ghetto rose to fame in 2006 on the reggaeton compilation album hosted by Héctor el Father, Sangre Nueva, with their hit song, "Ven Pégate".
+Arcángel & De la Ghetto rose to fame in 2006 on the reggaeton compilation album hosted by Héctor el Father, Sangre Nueva, with their hit song, "Ven Pégate".
 They were also featured on the Luny Tunes-hosted compilation Mas Flow: Los Benjamins in 2006.

-Though an active musical duo, Arcángel & De La Ghetto never released a studio album since the formation of the duo.
+Though an active musical duo, Arcángel & De la Ghetto never released a studio album since the formation of the duo.
 Any production they had been involved with only resulted in tracks and recordings being included on compilation albums or leaked onto the Internet.
-This was due to a conflict with Baby Records because the company was not releasing any material by Arcángel & De La Ghetto onto an album of their own.
-Arcángel claimed to have even spent $150,000 on producing an album, which resulted in the label not releasing it to market.
+This was due to a conflict with Baby Records because the company was not releasing any material by Arcángel & De la Ghetto onto an album of their own.
+Arcángel claimed to have even spent $150,000 on producing an album K-Libre (2006), which resulted in the label not releasing it to market.
 The tracks produced were said to have been leaked onto the Internet instead.
 Arcángel had then filed a lawsuit with Baby Records in 2007 for US$1,000,000 and eventually left the record company in December 2006, when he announced that he was embarking on a solo career and founding a label of his own.